Grokzen/redis-py-cluster/README.md

 Current python support is

-- 2.6   (Not yet tested)
-- 2.7.5 (Working)
+- 2.7  Yes
-- 3.1   (Not yet tested)
-- 3.2   (Not yet tested)
+- 3.2  Yes
 - 3.3  (Not yet tested)
 - 3.4  (Not yet tested)

-## Speed
+## Redisco support

-On my laptop with x2 redis servers in cluster mode and one python process on the same machine i do 50k set/get commands in between 6-8 sec
+Redisco is a ORM lib for Django and it is a good lib for testing redis-py-cluster because it use alot of redis functionality.
+Currently all tests pass when running on python-3.2

+The working redisco branch can be found at https://github.com/Grokzen/redisco/tree/python3